Clicky

 The Lord is jealous and an avenging God; the Lord is avenging and wrathful; the Lord takes vengeance on his adversaries and keeps wrath for his enemies.”

-This conjunction of God’s anger, human disobedience, and retribution is a recurring motif in the Old Testament, particularly among the prophets.
-The primary message of the prophets was the judgment of rebellious people, usually accompanied by a plea to repentance.
+This conjunction of God’s anger, human disobedience, and retribution is a prominent motif in the Old Testament, particularly among the prophets.
+The prophets primarily judged rebellious people, and they usually coupled this with a plea for repentance.
+In the Old Testament, God is seen as a terrifying, vengeful being.

-“The wrath of God is being revealed from heaven against all the godlessness and wickedness of people, who suppress the truth by their wickedness” (Romans 1:18).
+“The wrath of God is being revealed from heaven against all the godlessness and wickedness of people, who suppress the truth by their wickedness.”

-You need to pay attention to what God’s anger is directed at.
-If you reject Jesus as your savior, you will witness God’s response to your wickedness, stubbornness, and unrepentant heart.
+Hence, we need to pay attention to how and where God’s anger is revealed.
+If we insist on rejecting Jesus as our savior, we are bound to witness God’s response to our wickedness, stubbornness, and unrepentant heart.

 One way to explain it is that the anger of God is directed at humanity because of their deeds of wickedness.
 What follows is a reasonable question: Is this reasonable?
 Yes, in a nutshell.
 God is the final arbiter of all human affairs.

-Ultimately, every one of us will have to answer for the things we’ve done and the lives we’ve led.
-We are free to choose how we shall live because God has given us the freedom to do so.
+Ultimately, each one of us will have to answer for the things we’ve done and the lives we’ve led.
+We are free to choose how we will live because God has given us the freedom to do so.
 Regardless of what we decide, we must understand the repercussions of our actions.

 Amazing Facts About The Wrath Of God

 The term “wrath” may sound terrifying, especially when combined with the name of the Lord.
-However, we must find comfort in knowing these amazing facts about the wrath of God:
+While it is true that the Lord is a jealous and avenging God, we must find comfort in knowing that the wrath of God is demonstrated not out of spite or meaningless hatred but out of love and mercy.

 Everyone has sinned and fallen short of God’s glory; thus, His wrath is to be dreaded (Romans 3:23).
-Without Christ, we are all sinners who deserve to face God’s wrath (Romans 5:1).
+Without Christ, we are all sinners who deserve to face the wrath of God (Romans 5:1).
 We should tremble at the prospect that our God is capable of fulfilling His promises (Jeremiah 32:17).
-In the face of God’s anger and ultimate retribution, we should be afraid (Matthew 25:46).
+In the face of God’s wrath and ultimate retribution, we should be afraid (Matthew 25:46).

-3. His Wrath Is His Love In Action Against Sin
+3. God’s Wrath Is His Love In Action Against Sin

-Meaning that without justice and judgment (i.e., responding with anger), God would cease to exist as the almighty being that God is.
-Love for God’s glory drives God’s revenge against sin caused by evil.
+God stands as the judge of all mankind.
+This means that without justice and judgment (i.e., responding with anger), God would cease to exist as the powerful being that God is.
+God’s love for His glory fuels His vengeance against evil-induced sin.

 The Variations Of God’s Wrath